Rachel Hunt

-Rachel H. Hunt is a member of the North Carolina State Senate.
-A Democrat, Hunt was elected in November 2022 to represent Senate District 42 in Mecklenburg County, North Carolina.
-Prior to that, Hunt served two successful terms in the North Carolina House beating incumbent Republican Rep. Bill Brawley twice.
+Rachel Henderson Hunt (born May 19, 1965) is an American politician who has served as the 36th lieutenant governor of North Carolina since 2025 under Governor Josh Stein.
+A Democrat, Hunt previously was a member of the North Carolina State Senate, having been elected in November 2022 to represent the 42nd district, based in Mecklenburg County.
+Previously, she served two terms in the North Carolina House, twice defeating Republican Bill Brawley.